 I wanted to celebrate our freedom from grief being a tyrant.
 I wanted to celebrate life becoming light and being able to drift with the wind again.

+Then this weekend happened.
+And my tune changed a little.
 Do you know how many feathers you can fit in a duck down pillow?

 Do you know how many days it takes to get said feathers out of your ugg boots?